wendellswa06/TensorAlchemy/contrib/guides/mainnet/miner.md

 </div>

-This documentation is for starting and running a miner on the ImageAlchemy mainnet.
+This documentation is for starting and running a miner on the TensorAlchemy mainnet.

 ## MINER REQUIREMENTS